civilservicelgbt/civilservicelgbt.github.io/_conference/13-30-parallel-sessions.md

 Sessions include:

 * Succeeding at Success Profiles
-* B﻿ringing your whole self to work
+* Bringing your whole self to work
 * Tackling bullying, harassment and discrimination
 * Implementing data-driven change